Overfunctioning Trauma Response: The Hidden Burnout

 Overfunctioning often looks impressive.
 People praise it.
 It might have even helped you succeed.
 But underneath the surface?
 Your nervous system is truly working overtime.

 When your body’s stress response stays turned on for too long, you end up in a state of somatic overload, wired and tired all at once.
+Chronic overfunctioning can negatively impact your physical health, leading to issues like burnout, increased stress, anxiety, and sleep problems.

 You might be: